JetBrains/Refasmer/README.md

 Reference assembly contains only type definition and method signatures with no method bodies.

+By default, if you don't specify any of `--public`, `--internals`, or `--all`, Refasmer will try to detect the refasming mode from the input assembly.
+If the assembly has an `InternalsVisibleTo` attribute applied to it, then `--internals` will be implicitly applied; otherwise, `--public` will.

 > [!IMPORTANT]
 > Note that `--omit-non-api-members` performs a nontrivial transformation on the resulting assembly.
 Normally, a reference assembly should include any types, including private and internal ones, because this is up to the spec.
 However, in some cases, it is possible to omit private and internal types from the reference assembly, because they are not part of the public API, while preserving some of the value type semantics.
 In these cases, Refasmer is able to remove these types from the assembly, sometimes emitting synthetic fields in the output type.
 This will preserve the difference of empty and non-empty struct types, but will not preserve the type blittability (i.e. some types after refasming might obtain the ability to follow the `unmanaged` constraint, even if this wasn't possible before refasming).

+If you didn't specify the `--all` option, you must pass either `--omit-non-api-members true` or `--omit-non-api-members false`, to exactly identify the required behavior of refasming.

 ## Examples: